partnernetsoftware/ffic/README.md

 # tinycc-ffi

-scripting in c with tinycc and ffi
+scripting in c in ffi-mode with tinycc

-# Plan
+# feature

-* scripting in c language
-* ffi to call external shared lib
+* ffi(func,lib) to call share lib
+* free from suffering the libc header files (yup, you don't need them in most cases)

+# TODO

+* WIN32/WIN64
+* enhance tcc

 # init